astronomer/etl-datasets-tutorial/README.md

 ## Part 2: Exercises

 Follow the [Part 2 Instructions](#part-2-instructions-exercises) to extend the pipeline to show historical weather data for cities of your choice in the Streamlit app.
-During this process you will learn about Airflow features including [Datasets](https://docs.astronomer.io/learn/airflow-datasets) and [dynamic task mapping](https://docs.astronomer.io/learn/dynamic-tasks).
+During this process you will learn about Airflow features including [Datasets](https://docs.astronomer.io/learn/airflow-datasets), [dynamic task mapping](https://docs.astronomer.io/learn/dynamic-tasks), and the [TaskFlow API](https://www.astronomer.io/docs/learn/airflow-decorators#how-to-use-the-taskflow-api).

 ## Part 3: Play with it!